dakann1218/2020W_Projects/README.md

 Calender
 -------------

 '/main'
-\n-You can create new todo by clicking 'New Todo'.
+-You can create new todo by clicking 'New Todo'.
-\n-You can check your todo by clicking the title.
+-You can check your todo by clicking the title.
 -You can change month by clicking 'left'/'right' button.

 '/newtodo/${month}/${date}'
 -You can write on title box and content box.